-Proposition 9 If the above GSN Markov chain has a stationary distribution, then the dependency network defines a joint distribution (which is that stationary distribution), which does not have to be known in closed form.
-Furthermore, if the conditionals $P(X_s|X{-s})$ are consistent estimators of the ground truth conditionals, then that stationary distribution is a consistent estimator of the ground truth joint distribution.
+PROPOSITION 6 If the above GSN Markov chain has a stationary distribution, then the dependency network defines a joint distribution (which is that stationary distribution), which does not have to be known in closed form.
+Furthermore, if the conditionals $P(X_s | X{-s})$ are consistent estimators of the ground truth conditionals, then that stationary distribution is a consistent estimator of the ground truth joint distribution.

-The proposition can be proven by immediate application of Proposition 1 with the above particular GSN model definitions.
+The proposition can be proved by immediate application of Proposition 1 with the above particular GSN model definitions.

 This joint stationary distribution can exist even if the conditionals are not consistent.
-To show that, assume that some choice of (possibly inconsistent) conditionals gives rise to a stationary distribution $\pi$ .
-Now let us consider the set of all conditionals (not necessarily consistent) that could have given rise to that $\pi$ .
-Clearly, the conditionals derived from $\pi$ by Bayes rule are part of that set, but there are infinitely many others (a simple counting argument shows that the fixed point equation of $\pi$ introduces fewer constraints than the number of degrees of freedom that define the conditionals).
-To better understand why the ordered pseudo-Gibbs chain does not benefit from the same properties, we can consider an extended case by adding an extra component of the state X, being the index of the next variable to resample.
-In that case, the Markov chain associated with the ordered pseudo-Gibbs procedure would be periodic, thus violating the ergodicity assumption of the theorem.
+To show that, assume that some choice of (possibly inconsistent) conditionals gives rise to a stationary distribution π .
+Now let us consider the set of all conditionals (not necessarily consistent) that could have given rise to that π .
+Clearly, the conditionals derived from π by Bayes rule are part of that set, but there are infinitely many others (a simple counting argument shows that the fixed point equation of π introduces fewer constraints than the number of degrees of freedom that define the conditionals).
+To better understand why the ordered pseudo-Gibbs chain does not benefit from the same properties, let us see how the pseudo-Gibbs chain could be extended to become a Markov chain.
+For this, we need to add a component of the state that remembers which of the variables we just resampled at each step.
+However, that Markov chain could be periodic, because we cycle in a deterministic way through all the index values.
+This would make it difficult to guarantee ergodicity or the existence of a stationary distribution, which is required for our convergence theorem (Proposition 1).

 However, by introducing randomness in the choice of which variable(s) to resample next, we obtain aperiodicity and ergodicity, yielding as stationary distribution a mixture over all possible resampling orders.
 These results also show in a novel way (see e.g. Hyvärinen (2006) for earlier results) that training by pseudolikelihood or generalized pseudolikelihood provides a consistent estimator of the associated joint, so long as the GSN Markov chain defined above is ergodic.
-This result can be applied to show that the multi-prediction deep Boltzmann machine (MP-DBM) training procedure introduced by Goodfellow et al. (2013) also corresponds to a GSN.
+This result can be applied to show that the multi-prediction DBM (MP-DBM) training procedure introduced by Goodfellow et al. (2013) also corresponds to a GSN.
 This has been exploited in order to obtain much better samples using the associated GSN Markov chain than by sampling from the corresponding DBM (Goodfellow et al., 2013).
-Another interesting conclusion that one can draw from that paper and its GSN interpretation is that state-of-the-art classification error can thereby be obtained: 0.91% on MNIST without fine-tuning (best comparable previous DBM results was well above 1%) and 10.6% on permutation-invariant NORB (best previous DBM results was 10.8%).